matanmarkind/active_standby/README.md

 ### Example
-Example of the 3 usage patters: build your own wrapper, use prebuilt collections, and use the primitives (`AsLock`/`AsLockHandle`).
-Each of these applies to both sync and lockless.
+Example of the 3 usage patters: build your own wrapper, use prebuilt collections, and use the primitives.
+Each of these can be done with both sync and lockless.
 ```rust
 use std::thread::sleep;
 use std::time::Duration;
 use std::sync::Arc;

 // Create wrapper class so that users can interact with the active_standby
 // struct via a RwLock-like interface.
 See the implementation of the